radianceteam/everscale-client-dotnet/development.md

 ## Source structure

-### Native bridge library for .NET
+### Native library for .NET

-Sources are in separate repository https://github.com/radianceteam/ton-client-dotnet-bridge.
-CI/CD was set up in that repository to generate binaries upon each build.
-Windows, Linux and macOS binaries are pre-built and placed into [lib](lib/readme.md) directory located in the project root.
+Native binaries are built in a separate repository https://github.com/radianceteam/ton-client-dotnet-bridge, CI/CD was set up to generate binaries upon each new tag push.
+Windows, Linux and macOS binaries are pre-built that way and placed into [runtimes](runtimes/readme.md) directory located in the project root.

 ### .NET module code generator